 Digital distribution models typically aim to make it easy for consumers to buy life insurance, focusing on slick design and conversion optimization to compete for market share.

 The bigger challenge for the insurance industry’s market growth, however, is capturing consumers’ attention and awakening their recognition of the need for life insurance in the first place.

 Marketing life insurance online can be challenging.
-Not only is every brand vying with a huge array of information for consumers’ attention, psychological research has shown that people may actively avoid messages that force them to consider their own mortality.
+Not only is every brand vying with a huge array of information for consumers’ attention, but psychological research has also shown that people may actively avoid messages that force them to consider their own mortality.